twistlock/docs/api/descriptions/settings/vm_get.md

-Retrieves the list of VM image scopes Prisma Cloud is configured to scan.
+Retrieves the list of VM image scan scopes.

 This endpoint maps to the **VM images scope** table data in the **Defend > Vulnerabilities > Hosts > VM images** Console UI.